 Instructions

-- Unfold puff pastry sheet once thawed and cut in half with a pizza cutter or sharp knife
+- Unfold puff pastry sheet once thawed and cut in half with a pizza cutter or sharp knife.

-.
+- Mix together olive oil, honey, salt and pepper in a small bowl.
 Brush mixture onto puff pastry, inside the scored edges.

 - Arrange small spoonfuls of goat cheese, bacon crumbles and tomatoes around the center of the puff pastry.